-- 3.4.2.1 Applicants are required to complete the ARE within the time limitations set by NCARB policies and procedures. - 3.4.2.2 Approval to sit for the ARE terminates if the applicant has not attempted a division of the ARE within five years of such approval.
-Any applicant seeking initial licensure in Nebraska and whose test approval has terminated must submit a new application to the Board for approval to take the ARE.
+- 3.4.2.6 Applicants are required to complete the ARE within the time limitations set by NCARB policies and procedures. - 3.4.2.7 Proctoring of the ARE will be done in accordance with NCARB rules and policies.

 3.4.3 The Nebraska E&A Act Examination